sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

     SimpleOp = MedianOp / ModeOp / ThresholdOp /
         BitThresholdOp / NoneOp

+We define each of these operations in the sections below.

 #### Median

 _Parameters_: `MIN_VOTES` (an integer), `BREAK_EVEN_LOW` (a boolean),